seanbapty/Lab5/README.md

 ====

 #Reverse Engineering a Remote Control
+##Purpose
+The goal of this lab was to use your knowledge of interrupts and the Timer_A subsytem to reverse engineer a remote control.

 ##Day 1
+###Timer Counts
 How long will it take for the timer to rollover?
 The clock is 8 MHz TACCR0 goes to 0xFFFF, and the clock divider is 3 so 65.5 ms.